geosigno/simpleParallax.js/README.md

 You can find some examples [here](https://simpleparallax.com/#examples).

 ## Compatibility
-You can apply simpleParallax on picture tags/srcset images.
+You can apply simpleParallax.js on picture tags/srcset images.

 ## Author